Clavichord: History and use

-The clavichord was invented in the early fourteenth century.
-In 1404, the German poem "Der Minne Regeln" mentions the terms clavicimbalum (a term used mainly for the harpsichord) and clavichordium, designating them as the best instruments to accompany melodies.
+The clavichord was likely invented in the fourteenth century at the earliest, and 1404 at the latest.
+The first unambiguous reference to the clavichord is generally considered to be the 1404 German poem "Der Minne Regel", which mentions the terms clavicimbalum (a term used mainly for the harpsichord) and clavichordium, designating them as the best instruments to accompany melodies.

 One of the earliest references to the clavichord in England occurs in the privy-purse expenses of Elizabeth of York, queen of Henry VII, in an entry dated August 1502:

 Item.
 The same day, Hugh Denys for money by him delivered to a stranger that gave the queen a payre of clavycordes.
 In crowns form his reward iiii libres.

 The clavichord was very popular from the 16th century to the 18th century, but mainly flourished in German-speaking lands, Scandinavia, and the Iberian Peninsula in the latter part of this period.
 It had fallen out of use by 1850.
 In the late 1890s, Arnold Dolmetsch revived clavichord construction and Violet Gordon-Woodhouse, among others, helped to popularize the instrument.
 Although most of the instruments built before the 1730s were small (four octaves, four feet long), the latest instruments were built up to seven feet long with a six octave range.

 It was a preferred instrument in the 18th century due to its unique expressive features, size, elegance, and affordability.

 Due to its lower cost compared to other instruments, the clavichord was accessible, making it the first choice for individuals who wanted to learn the keyboard.
 Composers such as Wolfgang Amadeus Mozart (1756–1791), used to bring the clavichord with them on their travels to practice.